Skip to main content

 Small Entity Compliance Guide onMammography Quality Standards Act and Regulation Amendments

 Mammography is an x-ray exam used to detect breast cancer, and its effectiveness depends on high-quality services, including qualified technologists, well-maintained equipment, and accurate interpretation by physicians.
 The Mammography Quality Standards Act (MQSA) sets federal standards to ensure all patients have access to quality mammography.
 These standards cover accreditation, personnel qualifications, equipment, quality assurance, and communication of results.
-The 2023 MQSA Rule updates these regulations, requiring mammography reports to include breast density information, with clear summaries provided to patients and their healthcare providers.
-FDA guidance documents offer recommendations but are not legally binding unless specified.
+The 2023 MQSA Rule updates these regulations, requiring mammography reports to include breast density information, with clear summaries provided to patients and their healthcare providers. the FDA guideline documents offer recommendations but are not legally binding unless specified.

 Guidance on Electronic Submission Template for Medical Device De Novo Requests

-FDA and Industry Procedures for Section 513(g) Requests for Information under the Federal Food, Drug, and Cosmetic Act
+the FDA and Industry Procedures for Section 513(g) Requests for Information under the Federal Food, Drug, and Cosmetic Act

 Guidance on Acceptable Media for Electronic Product User Manuals